yeoxxy/learning-github/lecture_note_4.md

 - options:
     - **-l** : Shows more detailed information than file names and extensions (long format)
     - **-lh** : Same as above, but size in units
-    - *Differences from -l: If you give the -l option, a really large number will be taken for large files.
+    - *Differences from -l : If you give the -l option, a really large number will be taken for large files.
 The format that converts it into a more human-readable form such as kb, mb, gb, etc. that we are more familiar with is -lh*

 ---